| | | | | | | | |

 Slow-Roasted Tomato Soup with Cheese Ravioli and Fresh Basil

-How to Make Slow-Roasted Tomato Soup with Cheese Ravioli and Fresh Basil
+How to Make Slow-Roasted Tomato Soup with Cheese Ravioli and Fresh Basil:

 Prepare the slow-roasted tomatoes – click here for the recipe.

-Coat a small Dutch oven with olive oil.
-Add the onions, carrots, and celery then place a lid on it.
-Cook, stirring occasionally, for 5-7 minutes or until the vegetables are tender; add the minced garlic and cook, stirring constantly, for 1 minute.
-Add the roasted tomatoes, chicken broth, and season with sea salt and freshly cracked pepper, to taste.
+Add the minced garlic and cook, stirring constantly, for 1 minute.
+Add the roasted tomatoes and chicken broth, then season with sea salt and freshly cracked pepper to taste.
 Cover with a lid and let it simmer for 45-60 minutes.

-Blend the soup using an immersion blender until creamy and smooth then pour through a fine strainer, pushing with a spoon to remove all of the liquid from the pulp, into a large bowl.
+Blend the soup using an immersion blender until creamy and smooth, then pour through a fine strainer, pushing with a spoon to remove all of the liquid from the pulp, into a large bowl.
 Taste and re-season with sea salt and freshly cracked pepper, to taste, if needed.
+Side Note: I was in the mood for a smoother soup, so I poured it through a fine strainer.
+If you are in the mood for a thicker and heartier soup, skip this step.

 Slow-Roasted Tomato Soup with Cheese Ravioli and Fresh Basil